-- a) for area rather than spot protection, the best coverage will normally be obtained by mounting the detectors on the perimeter of the area and pointing into the area. - b) any object within the detector's field of view will cause a "shadow" in the protected area.
-Even small objects close to the detector can cause large shadows. - c) the S131 may be used to look vertically downwards on to a risk area since smoke blocking is minimal. - d) the detectors are passive devices and will not react with one another.
+- a) for area rather than spot protection, the best coverage will normally be obtained by mounting the detectors on the perimeter of the area and pointing into the area. - b) as the S161 is a line of sight detector any object within the detector's field of view will cause a "shadow" in the protected area.
+Even small objects close to the detector can cause large shadows. - c) the S161 may be used to look vertically downwards on to a risk area since smoke blocking is minimal. - d) the detectors are passive devices and will not react with one another.
 They may therefore be positioned with their fields of view overlapping.